vuongducphuong/documentation/content/applications/general/voip/axivox.rst

 You can make phone calls by clicking on the phone icon in the navigation bar.

 You can also receive phone calls.
-Odoo rings and displays a notification.
+Leansoft rings and displays a notification.

 .. note::
    Your number is the one provided by Axivox.